confluentinc/cp-demo/docs/on-prem.rst

    .. figure:: images/activity-monitor-consumer.png
       :alt: image

 #.
-Consumption metrics are available on a `per-consumer basis <https://docs.confluent.io/platform/current/control-center/consumers.html#view-consumption-details-for-a-consumer-group>`__.
-These consumption charts are only populated if `Confluent Monitoring Interceptors <https://docs.confluent.io/platform/current/control-center/installation/clients.html>`__ are configured, as they are in this example.
+Consumption metrics are available on a :platform:`per-consumer basis|control-center/consumers.html#view-consumption-details-for-a-consumer-group`.
+These consumption charts are only populated if :platform:`Confluent Monitoring Interceptors|control-center/installation/clients.html` are configured, as they are in this example.
 You can view ``% messages consumed`` and ``end-to-end latency``.
 View consumption metrics for the persistent ksqlDB "Create Stream As Select" query ``CSAS_WIKIPEDIABOT``, which is displayed as ``_confluent-ksql-ksql-clusterquery_CSAS_WIKIPEDIABOT_5`` in the consumer group list.

    .. figure:: images/ksql_query_CSAS_WIKIPEDIABOT_consumption.png
       :alt: image